dslik/red-jellies/final-project/final-project-report.md

 Each sensor ships in an egg carton.
 While sensors are rugged and difficult to damage, they should be visually inspected before use.
 A cracked or abraided sensor should not be deployed, and a spare or replacement should be used instead.

-TODO: Photo of sensors in packaging

 Sensors are completely interchangable, and do not need to be individually kept track of.

 2. Unpack your charger

 Calor sensors are wirelessly charged.
 The charger can be placed on any non-conductive flat surface, and requires 2 amps of 12 VDC.

-TODO: Photo of charging plate with supplied power adapter

 Tip: Charging works best when their are no matellic objects within three feet of the charger.